fournip1/JPAFBOARD/README.md

  * edit a keyword;
  * remove a song or a keyword.

-Last but not least, in order to avoid the *too many buttons effect*, you can merge two keywords.
+Last but not least, in order to avoid the *too many buttons issue*, you can merge two keywords.

 > Let's illustrate!
 Let's assume that you find the keywords *fear* and *panic* too close to stay distinct.
-Then you can choose to merge the first one by the second.
+Then you can choose to merge *fear* into *panic*.
+To do so, edit the *panic* keyword and rename it to *fear*.
+>
 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions